 It is important to stress that the new building will not be higher than the old Concert Hall.

-Hub plans proposed to use the car park as a pick-up point for the South Baddesley School mini-bus.
+The car park will continue to be a pick-up point for the South Baddesley School mini-bus.
 As this improves safety for the children and reduces congestion on Main Road, this was implemented in September 2019.

 View from the west